Marshall Purnell: Career

 After earning his degree, Purnell taught design until 1973 at the University of Maryland.
-Following that, he joined the American Institute of Architecture in 1974, working as an executive in the headquarters in Washington, DC until 1978.
+Following that, he joined the American Institute of Architecture in 1974, working as an executive in the headquarters in Washington, D.C., until 1978.

 In the summer of 1978, four months prior to Purnell leaving his executive position, Paul S. Devrouax, a well-esteemed architect with an already established firm proposed to Purnell, a partnership that would later be known as the firm Devrouax+Purnell.
 He served as the design principal and vice president of the firm for thirty-five years, until the death of the co-founder, Paul S. Devrouax in 2010.

 Purnell was the president of the National Organization of Minority Architects in 1985 and 1986.
 In 1994, he served as president of the College of Architecture and Planning Alumni Association Board of Governors and was a member of the University of Michigan Alumni Association Executive Committee from 1996 to 2003.

 In 2006, Marshall was elected as the first African American architect to serve as the national president on the American Institute of Architects in 150 years; an organization that did not allow membership of African Americans until 1923.
 His inauguration marked a significant step to diversifying the fields of Architecture and Design.

-In 2007, he received the University of Michigan Distinguished Service Award and Michigan’s College of Architecture Service Award whereupon he presented the Commencement Address.
+In 2007, he received the University of Michigan Distinguished Service Award and Michigan's College of Architecture Service Award whereupon he presented the Commencement Address.
 In 2009, he received an honorary Doctorate of Architecture from the Boston Architectural College.

 In 2014, Purnell joined the College of Design at North Carolina State University in Raleigh.
 He took the position of Professor of the Practice, Teaching Professional Practice, Design Studios, IDP Coordinator, AIAT Board Member, AIAS representative and Advisory Board Coordinator.